nestjs-mod/nestjs-mod/libs/testing/README.md

 ---
 ### DefaultTestNestApplicationInitializer
-Default test NestJS application initializer, no third party utilities required.
+Default test NestJS application initializer.

 #### Use in NestJS-mod
 Use without options.